-ESMT 164 Introduction to Enterprise Systems using z/OS ® Any computer science courses at the 200-level and above except: Courses listed in the Network and Systems Administration category or ESMT 222 Networking and Security for Enterprise Systems ESMT 234 Introduction to DB2 ® for z/OS ® CSCI 310 Computer Science Cooperative Experience I CSCI 410 Computer Science Cooperative Experience II CSCI 495 Internship in Computer Science MAJOR IN BUSINESS & INFORMATION TECHNOLOGY (UITB) (Home Department-Business) This major is a collaboration with the Business and Computer Science departments and provides students with knowledge in both the business and information technology fields.
+ESMT 164 Introduction to Enterprise Systems using z/OS ® Any computer science courses at the 200-level and above except: Courses listed in the Network and Systems Administration category or ESMT 222 Networking and Security for Enterprise Systems ESMT 234 Introduction to DB2 ® for z/OS ® CSCI 490 Independent Study in Computer Science CSCI 495 Internship in Computer Science BUSINESS AND INFORMATION TECHNOLOGY MAJOR (UITB) (Home Department - Management and Business & Information Technology) This major is a collaboration with the Management and Business & Information Technology and Computer Science departments and provides students with knowledge in both the business and information technology fields.
 The intent of this program is to prepare the Business and Information Technology program can "bridge the gap" between technology and business.
 As entry level workers, they are likely to qualify for jobs as systems analysts, Project Management Office administrators, technical trainers, quality assurance analysts and similar roles.
-As experienced workers, they are likely to move into Project Management, Delivery Assurance and IT Management roles.
-Please see the Interdisciplinary section of the catalog for course requirements.
-MINORS MINOR IN COMPUTER SCIENCE (5 COURSES) Required Courses (4):
+As experienced workers, they are likely to move into Project Management, Delivery Assurance and IT Management roles. ${\it Please see the Interdisciplinary section of the catalog for course requirements}.$ MINORS MINOR IN COMPUTER SCIENCE (5 COURSES) Required Courses (4):